microsoft/cordova-samples/README.md

 This repository contains a number of Sample Apps that you can download and view.

+Note that you may also find tutorials available in our [cordova-docs](http://github.com/cordova-docs) repository of additional interest.

 ## Terms of Use
 By downloading and running this project, you agree to the license terms of the third party application software, Microsoft products, and components to be installed.